 - Unable to hire a designer for your projects.

-- Someone who wants to do more of the design on your own or level up your skills.
+- Someone who wants to do more of the design on your own or widen your skill-set .

-Here’s a synopsis of each chapter as a preview of what to expect:
+The book is divided into three helpful section.
+Here’s a synopsis of each chapter in as a preview of what to expect:

-- Tour of Workspace & Figma Fundamentals: Get an introduction to key tools in Figma like shapes, frames, sizing, alignment, colors and layers and apply your learnings to design a screen from scratch.
+- Chapter 2: Workspace Tour & Figma Fundamentals: Get an introduction to key tools in Figma like shapes, frames, sizing, alignment, colors and layers and apply your learnings to design a screen from scratch.

-- App Teardown: Trace over provided screenshots for two popular apps to study their layout and identify patterns and structures used to build them.
+- Chapter 3: App Teardowns: Trace over provided screenshots for two popular apps to study their layout and identify patterns and structures used to build them.